SNURhythm/OpenBMS/README.md

 OpenBMS is a crossplatform BMS player which depends on open source libraries only

 ## Current Progress
 - Implement basic chart select screen
+- Implement audio output

 ## Dependency